-How do you make cookie dough more moist?
+How do you add moisture to a dry cookie?
 There are a few different ways to fix dry, crumbly cookie dough:

 - Let the dough rest so that the gluten can soften.
 Place plastic wrap on top of the bowl and let it sit at room temperature for up to an hour.
 This is a great way to allow the gluten to relax.
 It will also let the ingredients absorb into each other better, leading to much softer dough and the best cookies!